Rates / Study

 Water and Sewer Rates

-Water and Sewer Rates Effective July 1, 2022
+Water Rates Effective July 1, 2024

 Applicability of Manteca Capacity Charge As can be seen in the "Notice of Proposed Changes to Water and Wastewater Rates and Notice of Public Hearing" (see link below) the proposed wastewater structure will consist of three separate components, one of which will be the "Manteca Capacity Component".
 This new component represents payment to Manteca for allowing the District to connect to its wastewater treatment and disposal system.
 It is essentially a charge identical to what any new home built in Manteca now pays to connect to the city’s wastewater facilities.
 This charge is a requirement of the District’s agreement with Manteca.
 This charge would only be assessed on those single family and mobile home park units for which a building permit was issued by San Joaquin County before June 4, 2019 which is the effective date of the District’s agreement with Manteca.
 This charge will not be applicable to single family homes or mobile home park units for which a building permit was issued by San Joaquin County on or after that date provided that the Manteca Capacity Component was paid as a single payment by the builder or owner.
 The capacity charge, if paid as a single payment, would be $5,964 per single family home and $5,103 per mobile home park unit.
 However, Manteca is allowing these amounts to be gradually paid over a 12 year period at a 2.5% interest rate.
 This equates to $48.45/month per applicable single family home and $41.46/month per mobile home park unit.
 Commercial properties (excepting the HOA clubhouse) will not be subject to this District charge because they will be required to pay the Manteca Capacity fee in full prior to the issuance of a building permit.
 This Manteca Capacity charge will remain unchanged from proposed inception on July 1, 2022 for the twelve year period.
 Separately, the District Board approved a program allowing, but not requiring, a customer subject to the Manteca Capacity Component to pay off the principal amount in whole or in part thereby eliminating or reducing this component from their monthly bill.
 The payoff will be subject to certain restrictions as to amounts and timing of the amount paid.